-ETSI's Centre for Testing and Interoperability and the OSM community organized this OSM Hackfest on 9-13 March 2020.
-The event was hosted by Telefonica in Madrid, Spain, co-located with the OSM mid-release 8 meeting, which offered a great opportunity to share and learn with OSM developers and module leaders, and explore opportunities for synergies and collaboration.
+ETSI's Centre for Testing and Interoperability and the OSM community organised this OSM Hackfest on 9-12 March 2020.
+The event was supposed to be hosted by Telefonica in Madrid, Spain, co-located with the OSM mid-release 8 meeting, however due to the outbreak of the coronavirus the event was held remotely.

 This OSM Hackfest allowed new users to get familiar with OSM Release SEVEN and exercise all the new functionalities.